 The Company's review of historical data indicated that mineralization was left behind in the high wall at the northwest end of the Drinkwater pit.
 Results from drilling in 2012-13 on the Drinkwater Highwall zone and its northwest trend confirmed this and have been modelled and incorporated into the Drinkwater mine plan for potential extraction.

-The historic Mary deposit is located immediately southeast of the Drinkwater pit.
+The Mary deposit is located immediately southeast of the Drinkwater pit.
 Scorpio Gold commenced pre-stripping operations in the Mary pit in December 2011 and initial ore production in Q2 2012.
-Exploration drilling in 2011 indicated that the gold mineralization extended further southeast from the Mary zone to the adjacent Mary LC Zone, encompassing a strike length of 780 metres.
+Exploration drilling in 2011 indicated that the gold mineralization extended further southeast from the Mary zone to the adjacent Mary LC zone, encompassing a strike length of 780 metres.
 Subsequent work determined that the Drinkwater, Mary and Mary LC zones were not isolated deposits but represented one continuous zone of mineralization.